 - Tearing caused by trauma and other injuries

 Dr. Bottger understands that this type of damage to your earlobes can harm your self-esteem and make you feel uncomfortable about your appearance.
-We provide our Philadelphia patients with expertise and knowledge so you can get the care you need to fix damaged earlobes.
+We provide our Philadelphia patients with expertise and knowledge so you can get the care you need to fix damaged lobes.
 For the right candidates, earlobe repair or otoplasty might be recommended in conjunction with a facelift procedure to help you achieve optimal results.

 Split earlobe deformities are produced by earrings that have over time produced an overstretching of the pierced hole.
 The deformity varies in degree from an oversized hole all the way to a complete split or cleft in the earlobe.
 Several methods can be utilized to repair these conditions.
 The most common involves removal of a pie shaped segment of skin and a direct closure of the wound margins.
 This typically results in a high quality scar.
 At times, when the deformity involves only a moderately stretched hole, the hole itself can be excised and closed resulting in a smaller scar that doesn’t involve the bottom of the lobe.